Here are my best tips for growing, harvesting, and storing okra!

 Another practical tip is to wear long sleeves and a pair of gloves when harvesting, as okra has these short little hair-like things growing out of them which are irritating to the touch.

 Okra will continue to produce pods until it frosts.

 For short-term storage, place the dry pods in a crisper in the refrigerator, wrapping them in a perforated plastic bag.
 Don't wrap it too tightly, rather leave it somewhat loose.

-At best Okra only lasts for up to three days after you pick it and place it in the refrigerator, so don't wet it at all to clean it, wait until you're ready to cook it.
-Wet okra is what has given it a bad name in the eyes of some people, as it turns slimy and somewhat disgusting in that condition.
+At best, okra only lasts for up to three days after you pick it and place it in the refrigerator, so don't wet it at all—wait until you're ready to cook it.
+Wet okra is why the vegetable gets a bad rap in some people's eyes, as it turns slimy and somewhat disgusting in that condition.
 That's why it must be kept dry.

 You know you need to cook it almost immediately when you start to see the little ridges of the post begin to darken.
 The tips of the plant can also start to get dark, telling you it needs to be cooked quickly if you want to salvage it.